yanatan16/cljs-node-app-template/resources/leiningen/new/cljs_node_app/README.md

 - Uncomment the line `["npm" "publish"]` in the `:release-tasks` section of `project.clj`
 - Edit `:npm {:package {...}}` in `project.clj` as you would your `package.json` file.
 See npm docs for details.
 (If you want to distribute a public library, use `:private false`.

 To create a build for release, simply call `lein release`.
-To create a build for snapshot, use `lein snapshot`.
-Both of these call `lein build` and tag the commit.
-Release will also deploy a build to a maven repo (and/or npm).
+This calls `lein do clean, build`, tags the commit, and deploys a build to either/both a maven repo and/or npm.

 ## License